AbdelrhmanUZaki/ZakiDLP/README.md

   - Resolution.
   - Printing "Item downloaded" after each item download completed.
   - An info messagebox with sound to inform you that the full playlist has been downloaded.
+  - For Audios:
+    - You'll have two options High/Low (audio quality)
   - For videos:
     - All will be in .mp4 extension.
     - You'll see the usual list 144p, 240p...etc, and the tool will try to download that quality, each video quality in playlist will be printed to you